cnduk/CondeConfig/README.md

-#CondeConfig
+# CondeConfig

 This is a config reader.
+It reads configs.